zacharywelch/pinot-demo/README.md

-# Real-Time Analytics Pipeline with Kafka and Apache Pinot
+# Real-Time Analytics Pipeline with Kafka, Apache Pinot and Cube

-This project sets up a real-time analytics pipeline using Apache Kafka as the message queue and Apache Pinot as the real-time analytics database.
-It includes a simple event producer that generates random data events and publishes them to Kafka, which are then consumed by Pinot for real-time analysis.
+This project sets up a real-time analytics pipeline using Apache Kafka as the message queue, Apache Pinot as the real-time analytics database, and Cube as the analytics API platform.
+It includes a simple event producer that generates random data events with ISO timestamps and publishes them to Kafka, which are then consumed by Pinot for real-time analysis and made available through Cube for visualization and exploration.

 ## Architecture